 During function instance initialization, SCF gets the temporary username and password as the access credentials to pull the image.
 After successfully pulling the image, SCF starts the HTTP server defined by you based on the defined

-Command start command,
+Command bootstrap command,

 How a function works is as shown below: